prometheus/docs/content/docs/introduction/codelab.md

 about timeseries that these example endpoints expose, e.g. the `rpc_calls_total` metric.

-## Configure Rules For Aggregating Scraped Data into New Timeseries
+## Configure rules for aggregating scraped data into new timeseries

-Manually entering expressions every you time you need them can get cumbersome and might also be slow to compute in some cases.
-Prometheus allows you to periodically record expressions into completely new timeseries via configured rules.
+Queries that aggregate over thousands of timeseries can get slow when computed ad-hoc.
+To make this more efficient, Prometheus allows you to prerecord expressions into completely new persisted timeseries via configured recording rules.
 Let's say we're interested in recording the per-second rate of `rpc_calls_total` averaged over all instances as measured over the last 5 minutes.
 We could write this as: